Back to guidesFuneral costs and pricing

 T J Scott and Son (Macedon Ranges)$5,355Regional independent

 The $990 floor through Bereavement Assistance is the lowest in Australia, but it is a charitable service available only to those who meet the eligibility criteria.
-The lowest commercial price without means testing is $1,495 at Value Cremations.
+The lowest commercial price without means testing in our data is $1,995 at Fixed Price Cremations.

 What is a direct cremation?